-Border Collie Dog: Characteristics, Temperament, Lifespan
+Border Collie Dog: Characteristics, Lifespan, Caring

 The Border Collie dog is a very beautiful breed of working and herding dog, which was specifically bred for intelligence and obedience.
 It is very fetch-oriented.
 It is also known as Scottish Sheepdog, and it is sometimes confused with the related Welsh Sheepdog.